Merkava: Firepower

-The Merkava Mark I and II were armed with a 105 mm IMI M64 gun, a license-built variant of the M68.
-The Mark III, Mark III Dor Dalet BAZ kassag, and the Mark IV are armed with an IMI 120 mm smoothbore gun which can fire almost all versions of Western 120 mm smooth bore tank ammunition, as well as the LAHAT anti-tank guided missile.
+The Merkava Mark 1 and 2 were armed with a 105 mm IMI M64 gun, a license-built variant of the M68.
+The Mark 3, Mark 3 Dor Dalet BAZ kassag, and the Mark 4 are armed with an IMI 120 mm smoothbore gun which can fire almost all versions of Western 120 mm smooth bore tank ammunition, as well as the LAHAT anti-tank guided missile.

-Each model of the Merkava has two roof mounted 7.62 mm machine guns for use by the commander and loader and another mounted co-axially with the main gun.
+Each model of the Merkava has two roof-mounted 7.62 mm machine guns for use by the commander and loader and another mounted co-axially with the main gun.
 A 60 mm mortar is also fitted for firing smoke rounds or suppressing dug-in infantry anti-tank teams.

-All Merkava tanks are fitted with a remote-controlled M2 Browning .50 heavy machine gun, aligned with the main gun and controlled from within the turret.
-The .50 machine gun has proven to be useful and effective in asymmetric warfare.
+All Merkava tanks are fitted with a remote-controlled M2 Browning .50 caliber heavy machine gun, aligned with the main gun and controlled from within the turret.

 Mobility

-The tank's 1,500 horsepower turbocharged diesel engine was designed by MTU and is manufactured under license by L-3 Communication Combat Propulsion Systems (formerly General Dynamics).
-The Mark IV's top road speed is 64 km/h.
+The tank's 1,119 kW turbocharged diesel engine was designed by MTU and is manufactured under license by L-3 Communication Combat Propulsion Systems (formerly General Dynamics).

 Variants

 Merkava Mark I

-The Mark I, operational since 1979, is the original design created as a result of Israel Tal's decision, and was fabricated and designed for mass production.
-The Mark I weighed 63 Tonnes and had a 908 hp diesel engine, with a power-to-weight ratio of 14 hp/Tonne.
-It was armed with the 105 millimeter M64 L71A main gun (a licensed copy of the American M68, two 7.62 mm machine guns for anti-infantry defense, and a 60 mm mortar mounted externally, with the mortar operator not completely protected by the tank's hull.
+The Mark 1, operational since 1979, is the original design created as a result of Israel Tal's decision, and was fabricated and designed for mass production.
+The Mark 1 weighed 63 tonnes and had a 908 hp diesel engine, with a power-to-weight ratio of 14 hp/Tonne.
+It was armed with the 105 millimeter M64 L71A main gun (a licensed copy of the American M68), two 7.62 mm machine guns for anti-infantry defense, and a 60 mm mortar mounted externally, with the mortar operator not completely protected by the tank's hull.

-The general design borrows the tracks and road wheels from the British Centurion tank, which had seen extensive use during the Yom Kippur war and performed well in the rocky terrain of the Golan.
+The general design borrows the tracks and road wheels from the British Centurion tank, which had seen extensive use during the Yom Kippur war.

 The Merkava was first used in combat during the 1982 Lebanon War, where Israel deployed 180 units.
 Although they were a success, the M113 APCs that accompanied them were found to have several defects and were withdrawn.
 Merkavas were converted into makeshift APCs or armored ambulances by taking out the palleted ammunition racks in storage.
 Ten soldiers or walking wounded could enter and exit through the rear door.

-After the war, many adjustments and additions were noted and designed, the most important being that the 60 mm mortar needed to be installed within the hull and engineered for remote firing—a valuable feature that the Israelis had initially encountered on their Centurion Mk3s with their 2" Mk.III mortar.
+After the war, many adjustments and additions were noted and designed, including the need for the 60 mm mortar to be installed within the hull and engineered for remote firing—a valuable feature that the Israelis had initially encountered on their Centurion Mk3s with their 2" Mk.III mortar.
 A shot trap was found beneath the rear of the turret bustle, where a well-placed shot could jam the turret completely.
 The installation of chain netting to disperse and destroy rocket propelled grenades and anti-tank rockets before impacting the primary armor increased survivability.